chimano/groovesync/README.md

 location_songs = dict[Location -> dict[songId -> (count, playDate, artistId)]]
 ```

-### Deploying to Back-End to Production
+### Deploying Back-End to Production
-Deployed with `nginx`, `gunicorn`, & and EC2 instance.
-Refer to (here)[https://www.matthealy.com.au/blog/post/deploying-flask-to-amazon-web-services-ec2/] for more information on the installation process
+Deployed with `nginx`, `gunicorn`, & an AWS EC2 instance.
+Refer to [here](https://www.matthealy.com.au/blog/post/deploying-flask-to-amazon-web-services-ec2/) for more information on the installation process

-On the instance, run Flask from `backend/`
+On the instance, run Flask from `backend/` with
 ```sh
 gunicorn app:app -b localhost:8000
 ```